 \section{Introduction}

 Bessel functions commonly arise in physical systems exhibiting rotational symmetry.
-Consequently, theoretical predictions of observables often require evaluating integrals over these functions, which typically cannot be solved analytically and must be addressed numerically.
+Consequently, theoretical predictions for observables often require evaluating integrals over these functions, which are typically not analytically solvable and must be evaluated numerically.
 Standard integration methods, such as quadrature, are generally inefficient and unreliable when handling these integrals due to the rapid oscillations characteristic of Bessel functions.
-Thus, it is essential to develop general tools capable of swiftly and accurately computing these challenging integrals. \texttt{pylevin} addresses this need by facilitating the calculation of the following frequently encountered types of integrals.
+Thus, it is essential to develop general tools that can compute these challenging integrals efficiently and accurately. \texttt{pylevin} addresses this need by facilitating the calculation of the following frequently encountered types of integrals.

 here $\mathcal{J}_\ell(x)$ denotes a spherical, $j_\ell$, or cylindrical Bessel function, $J_\ell$ of order $\ell$ and $f(x)$ can be any non-oscillatory function, i.e. that if the product, $\prod_{i=1}^n \mathcal{J}_{\ell_i}(k_ix)$, has a characteristic frequency $\omega_\mathcal{J}$ then the characteristic frequency of $f$ must satisfy $\omega_{f} \ll \omega_\mathcal{J}$ over the integration domain.
 Otherwise, the function $f$ can depend arbitrarily on the integration variable and the parameters $k_i$.